 - myotherdomain.com – goes to your WordPress blog

-Once you have set up your WordPress site, the next step is to configure it.
-This step is explained in the next article in the WordPress Traffic Blueprint series.
+Once you have set up your WordPress site, the next step is to configure its internal settings.
+This step is covered in the next article in the series.

-This article is part of an article series designed to help you learn how to grow your business online inexpensively using a WordPress-powered website or blog and proven online marketing methods.
+This tutorial is part of a comprehensive article series designed to help you learn how to grow your business online inexpensively and drive traffic sustainably with a WordPress-powered website or blog and proven online marketing methods.